 St Croix Triumph are a beautiful family of rods designed especially for freshwater fishing.
 There are loads to choose from but there are two travel versions that are of particular interest to us.
 You’ve got a set of travel spinning rods and a set of travel baitcasting rods.
 For anyone leery of a 4-piece rod, I challenge you to find fault with these bad boys!

-St Croix Triumph Travel Spinning Rods
+St Croix Triumph - Best Backpacking Spinning Rod

 St Croix Triumph Travel Spinning Rods are terrific.
 Each variation comes in 4 pieces with a soft carry case.
 The lengths vary from 5’6” to 6’6” and you’ve got a range of actions and rod powers to choose from.
 Broken down, the case will be no longer than 24” whatever size rod you go for.
 It only weighs 1lb which makes it a very attractive backpacking option.
 But don’t be fooled by the weight because it’s tough as old boots (but without sacrificing sensitivity).

 The poles work brilliantly with the Shimano Stradic 2500 spinning reel (or a Size 20 Pflueger President XT for something a bit cheaper).
 The only downside is the soft carry case.
 So you’d be advised to try and pick up a hard shell if you want to carry it in a rucksack.
 And also throw a bit of bow wax into the mix to make sure the sections are as secure as possible.

-St Croix Triumph Travel Casting Rod
+St Croix Triumph Travel Casting Rod - Best Backpacking Baitcasting Rod

 Meanwhile, over in bait casting world, the the casting version of the Triumph is another tremendous fishing pole.
 The one I just linked to is 6’6”, 4 piece, weighs just 1lb, takes a line weight of 10lb-20lb, and a max lure weight of 1oz.
 Pairs well with the Pflueger Supreme XT Low Profile Baitcast Reel.
 Much like it’s spinner sibling, the carry case is only 24” long but it’s soft-shell rather than hard shell.